Looking for some tried and true classroom management strategies that will actually work in your classroom? Look no further. They're all here.

 When we try to solve all our students’ problems for them, the not-so-subtle message they receive is that they aren’t capable of dealing with them on their own.
 But when we instead empower them to solve their own problems, we unlock a world of possibilities and release their incredible potential.

-If you to create a classroom culture where your students are engaged and focused, consider joining us in Beyond Classroom Management.
-In this course, you’ll discover how to get you & your students to be on the same team, working together to release their incredible potential and accomplish great things.
+If you want to create a classroom culture where your students are engaged and focused, consider joining us in Classroom Management 101 In this course, you’ll discover how to get you & your students to be on the same team, working together to release their incredible potential and accomplish great things.

-Find out more about Beyond Classroom Management here.
+Find out more about Classroom Management 101 here.

 behavior management strategies to

 A list of classroom management strategies could never be complete without addressing some of the common challenges we face as teachers.
 Here we go…

 1. Start class off right.

 The start of class sets the tone, so don’t let the chaos enter your classroom.
 Instead, teach your students strong start-of-class procedures, including an activity to do when they arrive.
 If you do this right, your students should be able to start class by themselves, even when you’re not there.

 Find out more: How to Start Class without the Chaos